-As noted in section 4.4.2, the Group issued bonds with stock warrants attached (OBSA) in the amount of €540,000, as well as three tranches of ordinary bonds for a total principal amount of €14,460,000.
-The first two tranches of bonds, for €4,460,000 and €5,000,000, were subscribed for by IPF Partners in March 2015 and December 2015, respectively.
-The third tranche of €5,000,000 was subscribed in June 2016 on the same conditions as the first two tranches.
+As noted in section 4.4.2 "Liquidity risk" and in paragraph n. of the consolidated financial statements for the year ended 31 December 2017, included in section 20.1 of this Registration Document, the Group issued bonds with stock warrants attached (OBSA) in the amount of €540,000, as well as three tranches of ordinary bonds for a total principal amount of €14,460,000.